The United Soviet Socialist Revolutions Per Minute or USSRPM

 Initially music that was produced by the workshop failed to stray too far from traditional paths, this reluctance was probably due to fear of persecution from upper authorities for being radical but it was Khrushchev who put an end to their worries when it was reported that he sent a communiqué stating “If I wanted to listen to this dirge I’d dig up Stalin’s record collection and play it without a needle”[6]

-Russian choirs with science fiction type sound effects dubbed over them.
+These earlier works were basically recordings of traditional Russian choirs with science fiction type sound effects dubbed over them.

 There has only been one recording found from this era and this decription is quite apt.